raspberrypilearning/focus-on-the-prize/en/step_5.md

 --- task ---

-Click the green flag to run your code, and test what happens when you click on the boxes.
+Click on the green flag to run your code, and test what happens when you click on the boxes.

 --- /task ---

-You may notice, that you can actually click on the boxes while they are moving around.
+You may notice that you can click on the boxes while they are moving around.
 You can use a `variable`{:class="block3variables"} to stop players cheating like this.

 --- no-print ---